QUESTIONS ABOUT MAIN STREET CHURCH

 Living Hope Ministries began as a video ministry of Living Hope Christian Fellowship (now Main Street Church), and resulted in the production of four documentaries which have been widely used to share biblical truths with Mormons.

 In 2008, the director of Living Hope Ministries chose to separate the ministry organizationally from the Living Hope Church.
 Living Hope Ministries (which is now officially known as SourceFlix, Inc.) continues to produce documentaries.
-(SourceFlix retains the rights to the first three documentaries produced under Living Hope Ministries, DNA vs. The Book of Mormon; Called to be Free; and The Bible vs. The Book of Mormon.)
+(SourceFlix was given the rights to the first three documentaries produced under Living Hope Ministries, DNA vs. The Book of Mormon; Called to be Free; and The Bible vs. The Book of Mormon.)

 Main Street Church retains the rights to Lifting the Veil of Polygamy, in part because of our growing involvement with outreach to the Fundamentalist (polygamist) community.
 Main Street Church remains committed to actively sharing biblical truths with our Latter-day Saint neighbors, both locally and around the world, and this includes a continuing involvement in media.